Kentmere 400 Review + Photos (Best Budget Ilford Film? – 35mm)

-After exposing my first test roll here is a Kentmere 400 review with example images.
-It compares the budget 35mm B&W film Kentmere to other popular black and white film stocks.
+Kentmere 400 review with example images.
+Is this the best budget Ilford film in 35mm?
+Kentmere B&W film comparison vs popular black and white film stocks.
 Article also includes a YouTube video of my Kentmere 400 vs Ilford Pan 400 shoot out test.

 >> Join me on YouTube!